operasoftware/devopera/blog/_posts/2010-06-01-build-a-svg-progress-bar.md

 authors:
 - david-storey
 tags:
-- Microsoft
-- Web Directions
+- microsoft
-- WAI-ARIA
+- web-directions
-- SVG
+- wai-aria
-- blog
+- svg
 layout: article
 ---
 <p>Opera is a long time sponsor of <a href="http://atmedia.webdirections.org/">Web Directions</a> and supporter of SVG, so when I saw their <a href="http://nobitsherlock.com/">latest contest</a>, I thought it would be of interest to our readers.
 Our friends at Microsoft have got together with the Web Directions crew, presumably to celebrate SVG in IE9 – and boy is it worth celebrating – to create a contest to make a progress bar using SVG.</p>